aa-phan/PrivacyLedgerHost/README.md

 Because this project involves a Native Host (executable), installation is a two-step process.

 ### Phase 1: Install the Privacy Ledger Extension
 1. Download the TorVerifier folder from this Github repository, or clone the entire repository.
-If downloading just the TorVerifier folder, make sure it is unzipped and structured as '/TorVerifier/[various js, json, html files]', not /TorVerifier/TorVerifier/[various js, json, html files]'.
+If downloading just the TorVerifier folder, make sure it is unzipped and structured as `'/TorVerifier/[various js, json, html files]'`, not `'/TorVerifier/TorVerifier/[various js, json, html files]'`.
 2. Open Google Chrome (or a Chromium browser like Brave/Edge).
 3. Navigate to **`chrome://extensions/`**.
 4. Toggle **Developer mode** to **ON** (top right corner).